Alcohol and regulated entertainment

 - Addresses of responsible authorities

-The council has a licensing act policy which sets out the approach that the licensing authority intends to take in determining applications and carrying out its duties in terms of regulation and enforcement.
+The council's licensing act policy sets out the approach that the licensing authority intends to take in determining applications and carrying out its duties in terms of regulation and enforcement.

 Search for licences or submitted applications

 - Search the public register of licences

 - Search current applications

 - Search applications under review (licensing act 2003)

 Representations for or against an application

 Any resident or local business, or someone acting on their behalf such as a residents' association, trade association or elected councillor, may make 'representations' or comments to the council about applications for new licences, variations, or reviews.
 Comments may be positive or negative, but will only be considered 'relevant' by the council if they relate clearly to the licensing objectives.

 Councils may also reject comments considered to be 'frivolous' (not serious or time-wasting) or if they relate to personal disputes between businesses.